|hcs consulting group.

-I took 3 weeks off in the Month of December (last year) to rest up, and try and figure out why this project got into such trouble.
-The above explanation about speed of code development was my conclusion.
-Since deadlines were fast approaching, the quality of code design began to slip as I attempted to write more code at a faster rate.
-In fact I was writing more code, but it was not nearly re-usable and well designed.
-Since the code was of poorer quality then my estimates as to how long certain tasks would take were also incorrect (and they in turn affected more modules of code).
-Only when I reduced the rate at which I developed code did in fact the rate at which the project move forward *increase*.
+i took 3 weeks off in the month of december (last year) to rest up, and try and figure out why this project got into such trouble. the above explanation about speed of code development was my conclusion. since deadlines were fast approaching, the quality of code design began to slip as i attempted to write more code at a faster rate. in fact i was writing more code, but it was not nearly re-usable and well designed. since the code was of poorer quality then my estimates as to how long certain tasks would take were also incorrect (and they in turn affected more modules of code). only take were also incorrect (and they in turn affected more modules of code). only when i reduced the rate at which i developed code did in fact the rate at which the project move forward *increase*.

-A good implementation of a design allows one to "zone" in.
-Poor code prevents developers from "finding the zone".
-I was wondering why I was having such a hard time "finding the zone" when writing code.
-Some tasks that should have taken a day were taking 3, or even 4 days.
-When a developer canít find the zone, then productivity drops down to a snails pace.
-Poor code and poor implementation of a design means that the developer(s) cannot get into the zone.
+a good implementation of a design allows one to "zone" in. poor code prevents developers from "finding the zone". i was wondering why i was having such a hard time "finding the zone" when writing code. some tasks that should have taken a day were taking 3, or even 4 days. when a developer can? find the zone, then productivity drops down to a snails pace. poor code and poor implementation of a design means that the developer(s) cannot get into the zone.

-There have been quite a few books that have mentioned that removing deadlines seems to *increase* the rate at which developers write code. in the real world we can? just develop with no deadlines.
-However the conclusion that is actually being made here was not really to remove deadlines...but to simply slow down the process until a very high level of work is being done. so, the real answer here is not to remove deadlines...but to keep the quality of code being written at a very high level.
-Extreme Programming is receiving a lot of coverage in the developer community right now as a means to increase programmer productivity.
-Extreme programming simply means that two developers work together and share a single computer screen (ie: they share the same workstation).
-Extreme Programming probably works because each person is actually doing less work...and has more time for better design/implementation
+there have been quite a few books that have mentioned that removing deadlines seems to *increase* the rate at which developers write code. in the real world we can? just develop with no deadlines. however the conclusion that is actually being made here was not really to remove deadlines...but to simply slow down the process until a very high level of work is being done. so, the real answer here is not to remove deadlines...but to keep the quality of code being written at a very high level. extreme programming is receiving a lot of coverage in the developer community right now as a means to increase programmer productivity. extreme programming simply means that two developers work together and share a single computer screen (ie: they share the same workstation). extreme programming probably works because each person is actually doing less work...and has more time for better design/implementation